 Team MapleByte for G20 Disaster Risk Reduction (DRR) Hackathon 2025

-South Africa is currently chair of the G20 group of countries.
-They hosted a G20 Open Innovation Demonstrator Project on Disaster Risk Reduction (DRR) from September 2 to 5, 2025.
+South Africa chaired the G20 group of countries, and hosted a G20 Open Innovation Demonstrator Project on Disaster Risk Reduction (DRR) in September 2025.

 The hackathon "...forms part of one of the proposed deliverables for the G20 Research and Innovation Working Group (RIWG) in 2025, namely to implement a Demonstrator Project under the broader theme of Disaster Risk Reduction using Open Innovation (DRR-OI).
 The G20 DRR-OI initiative aims to harness digital technologies, shared data systems, and collaborative problem-solving to enhance global resilience to disasters, particularly in water-stressed and climate-vulnerable regions."
 (G20 Hackathon Organizer's Concept Note)